bartke/tributary/README.md

 - multi output
 - filter reported, uniqueness

+TODO: example with one windower DB, multiple networks.

 As per [example/scripted](example/scripted/network.lua), we can set up networks at runtime with lua scripts, such as